 Conservation Planning

-We have a unique niche in the community as trained conservation planners and are committed to helping the island's residents and natural resources thrive.
+Our trained conservation planners are committed to helping the island's residents and natural resources thrive.
 What exactly is conservation planning and how does it benefit you and your land?
-Conservation planning helps you "read your landscape" to learn about your land's soil, water, air, plant, animal, economic, and energy capabilities and limitations.
+Conservation planning helps you "read your landscape" to learn about your land's challenges and opportunities from a complete system approach.

 Conservation plans are documents developed jointly by the Conservation District and land managers.
-Conservation plans include actions that land managers can take to achieve their land use goals while protecting water and other natural resources.
 The planning process takes into consideration the size of the parcel, type of soils, slope of the land, proximity to streams or water bodies, type of livestock or crops, and resources such as machinery, buildings and available finances.
+Then, we work together to develop specific actions you can take to achieve your land use goals.

 Conservation planners look at changes that can be made to improve health and productivity while reducing impacts on natural resources.
 Some examples include stream-side fencing, riparian plantings, gutters and downspouts, rain gardens, composting manure, pasture management and renovation, weed management techniques, creating sacrifice areas, and rotation of livestock.
 Planners can help answer your questions, provide technical guidance, and recommend additional help such as financial assistance.

 Conservation plans are documents developed jointly by the Conservation District and land managers.
-Conservation plans include actions that land managers can take to achieve their land use goals while protecting water and other natural resources.
 The planning process takes into consideration the size of the parcel, type of soils, slope of the land, proximity to streams or water bodies, type of livestock or crops, and resources such as machinery, buildings and available finances.
+Then, we work together to develop specific actions you can take to achieve your land use goals.

 Conservation planners look at changes that can be made to improve health and productivity while reducing impacts on natural resources.
 Some examples include stream-side fencing, riparian plantings, gutters and downspouts, rain gardens, composting manure, pasture management and renovation, weed management techniques, creating sacrifice areas, and rotation of livestock.
 Planners can help answer your questions, provide technical guidance, and recommend additional help such as financial assistance.